 Remember that by default scheduled reminders will be sent to people who have opted out of bulk or all emails unless you specifically exclude those people.
 If people can elect to auto-renew their memberships then you should exclude members who have chosen that option from the scheduled reminders.

 You may also want to post out letters to all your members who are due to renew or just post letters to those without an email address and those who have opted out of bulk or all emails.
-Refer to Postal mail communications in the Common workflows section for ways to generate those letters.
+Refer to Postal mail communications for ways to generate those letters.

 Automatically renewed memberships¶

 For members who have chosen this option when they first joined, on their renewal date the payment will be taken automatically from their pre-authorised credit card, their membership end date will be updated and they will receive appropriate thank-you and receipts from CiviCRM.
-(See Defining memberships, Online memberships sign up and Manual entry of memberships chapters on details of how to set up auto-renewing memberships.)
+(See Defining memberships, Online memberships sign up and Manual entry of memberships for details of how to set up auto-renewing memberships.)

 CiviCRM uses the same page for new memberships as it does for renewals.
 The only difference is that the page title and introductory message with the text you entered into the renewal fields on the memberships tab when you were configuring your online membership page.
 The renewal page is automatically displayed at the same URL as the membership join page when viewed by a logged in website visitor that has a valid current or expired membership.